nightly-labs/connect/sdk/apps/docs/docs/start.md

 Source code: https://github.com/nightly-labs/sui-web3-template
 :::

-If you want to opt for greater flexibility, install the package, as described below and then visit the [SUI Build & Connect](./sui/sui/connect).
+If you want to opt for greater flexibility, install the package, as described below and then visit the [Sui Build & Connect](./sui/sui/connect).

 :::info
-Simply integrate Nightly Connect to your application or wallet with our [Nightly Solana Connect package](https://www.npmjs.com/package/@nightlylabs/wallet-selector-solana).
+Simply integrate Nightly Connect to your application or wallet with our [Nightly Sui Connect package](https://www.npmjs.com/package/@nightlylabs/wallet-selector-sui).

 ```bash
 # Using NPM